-McLeod recorded regulatory commission expense of \$1,059 to reflect the Utility's four-year amortization of regulatory commission expense related to legal, consulting, and filing fees associated with the Utility's transfer docket.
-21 Staff believes that the amount should be included in the instant docket since it has not been recovered in rates to date.
+McLeod recorded regulatory commission expense of \$1,059 to reflect the Utility's fouryear amortization of regulatory commission expense related to legal, consulting, and filing fees associated with the Utility's transfer docket.
+We find that it is appropriate for this amount to be included in the instant docket since it has not been recovered in rates to date.
 The Utility did not record any additional expense.

 Regarding the instant case, the Utility is required by Rule 25-22.0407, F.A.C., to mail notices of the rate case overview, the interim rates as approved by Order No. PSC-2020-0317-PCO-WU, final rates, and four-year rate reduction.
-Staff calculated noticing costs to be \$326.
-Staff did not include any travel expense as the customer meeting was held remotely and the Commission Conference is currently scheduled to be held remotely.
+We calculated noticing costs to be \$326.
+We did not include any travel expense as the customer meeting was held remotely and the Commission Conference was held remotely.
 Additionally, the Utility paid a \$1,000 filing fee.
-Staff recommends noticing costs and filing fee of \$1,326 (\$326 + \$1,000), which amortized over four years is \$332 (\$1,326 \div 4 years) per year.
-Therefore, staff recommends a regulatory commission expense of \$1,391 (\$1,059 + \$332).
+We find noticing costs and filing fee of \$1,326 (\$326 + \$1,000), which amortized over four years is \$332 (\$1,326 $\div$ 4 years) per year to be appropriate.
+Therefore, we hereby approve a regulatory commission expense of \$1,391 (\$1,059 + \$332).